i-cant-believe-its-not-better/neurips2021/_pages/03_accepted.md

 title: Accepted Papers
 description:
 ---

+#### INFO: All accepted papers will be made available right after the deadline for camera ready version, which is on Dec 8th, 2021.

 ### Contributed talks (15min each)

 * (Talk \#1): Benjamin Bloem-Reddy.
 [Beauty in Machine Learning: Purpose and Enlightenment]